pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/_index.md

 ## Production Infrastructure as Code

-At the heart of this architecture is a simple idea: that we should separate resources into loosely-coupled, independently-managable sets, based on risk and functionality.
+At the heart of this architecture is a simple idea: that we should separate resources into loosely-coupled, independently-manageable sets, based on risk and functionality.

-We suggest splitting infrastructure up into (roughly) 6 [Pulumi stack]({{< relref "/docs/intro/concepts/organizing-stacks-projects" >}}) of resources.

 <center><img src="/images/docs/quickstart/kubernetes/cake.svg" width="670"></center>

+We suggest splitting infrastructure up into (roughly) six [Pulumi stacks]({{< relref "/docs/intro/concepts/organizing-stacks-projects" >}}) of resources.

 ### 1. Identity

 Identities and role definitions for organizations and CI/CD are required before anyone can provision anything.
 This is a requirement for every production Kubernetes deployment.

-By isolating resources into loosely-coupled stacks we have the opportunity to grant minimal permissions based on the [principle of least privilege][least-privileged].
+By isolating resources into loosely-coupled stacks, we have the opportunity to grant minimal permissions based on the [principle of least privilege][least-privileged].

-The identity stack typically looks like:
+The identity stack typically contains:

 * Identities and roles for the team e.g. [AWS IAM][aws-iam], [GCP IAM][gcp-iam], [Azure AD][azure-ad].